SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/monitoring.md

 | InProgressCount | Number of Background Tasks currently under processing.
 Its value is either 1 or 0, since SonarQube can process only one task at a time.
 | SuccessCount | Number of Background Tasks successfully processed since the last restart of SonarQube
 | WorkerCount | Number of Background Tasks that can be processed at the same time
+| PendingTime | Pending time (in ms) of the oldest Background Task waiting to be processed.
+This measure, together with PendingCount, helps you know if analyses are stacking and taking too long to start processing.
+This helps you evaluate if it might be worth configuring additional Compute Engine workers (Enterprise Edition) or additional nodes (Data Center Edition) to improve SonarQube performance.
 |
 | Note:
 | * the total number of Background Tasks handled since the last restart of SonarQube is equal to SuccessCount + ErrorCount